-Ben was born and brought up in South Yorkshire & is the grandson of a miner at Maltby colliery in Rotherham.
-He was the first in his family to go into Higher Education, studying Politics & International Relations at Lancaster University, before completing a Postgraduate Certificate in Education (PGCE) to become a teacher.
-As part of the Association for Citizenship Teaching (ACT), Ben takes a leading role nationally, advocating for every young person to have a good quality Citizenship Education in our schools.
+Born and raised in South Yorkshire, Ben is the grandson of a miner from Maltby Colliery in Rotherham.
+He was the first in his family to attend university, studying Politics and International Relations at Lancaster University before completing a Postgraduate Certificate in Education (PGCE).
+He is also a national advocate for high-quality Citizenship Education through his involvement with the Association for Citizenship Teaching (ACT), ensuring that every child has a right to good quality education about our democracy.

 Cllr Ben Miskell & Louise Haigh MP alongside Arbourthorne residents